Royal Order of Cambodia: Prior to 1948

-Post-Nominals

-The senior ranks of Knight Grand Cross entitle their members to use the title as post-nominal GCC; Knight Grand Officer, GOC; Knight Commander, KCC.

-The lower ranks of Knight Officer use the post-nominal OC; and Knight, KC.
 Members of all classes of the order are assigned positions in the order of precedence.
 The highest level of the Knight Grand Cross relates to refinement.
 Those honored in this way are raised to the personal, non-hereditary status of nobility and henceforth bear the title His or Her Excellence (H.E.).
 This is prefixed to the full name.

 Insignia

 The medal of the order comes in many different forms, as a slightly elongated silver or gold star surmounted by a Cambodian crown and with an image of the king's crown and coat of arms in gold on a violet blue background and surrounded by a red circle.
 The reverse of the medal is left rough.
 To promote the order if it was awarded by the French, the Cambodian crown was replaced with a European one surmounted by a small cross, and in the early years the order was even awarded without any crown.

 The central image on the star of the order is the same as the medal, though the crown is missing and the rays are usually smooth.
 The star is elongated, with the vertical rays longer than the horizontal rays.
 The regalia of Knights is in silver, whilst those of the higher grades are gold.
 The medal and star are equally for civilians and soldiers.
 The ribbon of the order was originally green with a red border, changing in 1899 to white with an orange border (in the same year the French government changed the colours of the ribbons of all five colonial orders), before reverting to the original black ribbon when it became a purely Cambodian order again.